jackseagrist/Wildfire_Hackathon/index.md

 To address these problems, our group developed a prototype tool that could be used by fire departments, sheriff departments, and citizens as a central repository of real time fire information to assist with evacuation.
 We have developed a prototype for a real time fire prediction model that uses the estimated fire path to provide an output of which parts of the jurisdiction should be under which evacuation order: Level 1 Alert, Level 2 Warning, Level 3 Order [1].
 Our prototype was developed focusing on California, using historical California wildfire data as inputs to train the model.

+thinks there needs to be a happy medium to get people out of the way and evacuated, but not too early of a full evacuation (leads to evacuation fatigue) or no evacuation at all.
+Balance (no evac --- happy medium --- full early evac) from Scott

 #### Project Scope

 (Describe the project here)